10 simple yet powerful ways to grow your career

 When you are working, you need to be fully present.
 Your work performance will improve when you learn how to unplug from work.

-You could also turn off email and social media notifications on your smartphone.
-If these tips don’t work, you could track how much time you spend online every day, or you could go on a detox.
+If these tips don’t work, you could track how much time you spend online every day.
+Alternatively, you could go on a detox.

 6. Attend a conference

-Pick an event you are interested in that will provide you with network opportunities.
 A conference is about learning from your fellow conference attendees as much as it is about learning from the speakers.

 People who take the time to attend conferences improve their career prospects.